officelifehq/officelife/docs/introduction.md

 *
 *

 It also gives users and companies a complete control over their data.
-Kakene is open source and can be installed on your own server if you so desire.
+OfficeLife is open source and can be installed on your own server if you so desire.

 To use the software, companies have to pay a fair fixed annual fee, regardless of the size of your team.
 I do not sell your data, don't use ads nor use external analytical services.
 You can export your data at anytime or use the API without restrictions.